dustinblackman/Championify/README.md

 Well that's great!
 Put up an Issue, hit me up on [Gitter](https://gitter.im/dustinblackman/Championify), or send me a message on reddit [/u/dustinheroin](https://www.reddit.com/user/dustinheroin) and I'll try to get it when I can.

 ## Contribute
 If you can code Coffeescript, feel free to make a pull request.
 Make sure to check out my [Zenhub board](https://github.com/dustinblackman/Championify#boards?repos=34264106) so we don't have any conflicts if I or someone else has already started on an issue. :)

+#### Rules:
+- Must pass all tests. `npm test`
+- Must write tests for all new functions (look at current tests for examples).
+- Functions must be camel cased. `downloadStuff()`
+- Variables must be underscored. `my_champion = 'teemo'`

 ---